 The President of the Baptist Union of Great Britain is elected annually and takes office at the annual Baptist Assembly held in May.
-Our current President, Dianne Tidball, took office at our Assembly in Harrogate on 13 May 2017.
-David Gregory was also welcomed as our new Vice-President.
+Our current President, Dave Gregory, took office at our Assembly in Peterborough on 12 May 2018.
+Ken Benjamin was also welcomed as our new Vice-President.

 The President’s main role is as a communicator/facilitator of our Union’s vision and mission.
 The President travels around our Union, engaging with local churches, regional Associations and Colleges.

 A key part of the role is leading the Baptist Steering Group

 , which provides prayer support and shares in spiritual and missional reflection with BSG.
 Click here for more information about the role of our President

 There will also be occasions when the President will provide a symbol or focus for unity of our Union, and as such will represent our Union at various civic and ecumenical events.

 President: The Revd Dr Dave Gregory

 David has been Senior Minister of Croxley Green Baptist Church since 2010.
 Previously he held posts as Associate Minister of Loughton Baptist Church – a large multicultural church in Milton Keynes - and as a Home Mission funded student minister at St Andrews Church in Bletchley while training at Regents Park College.

 With a heart for mission, he seeks to enable churches to embrace a fresh view of life with God and one another, encouraging them to greater engagement with their local community.